hankharkin/wallpaper-sizer/README.md

 Future plans include image enhancement before and after the resize, presets for different image uses (facebook cover photos, mobile wallpapers, profile pics, etc.), and batching.

+## Installation Instructions

+1. Stick everything in your Krita resources folder (on Linux ~/.local/share/krita/)
+2. Open Krita, go to the Settings > Configure Krita > Python Plugin Manager and enable the "Wallpaper Sizer" plugin.

+## Usage
+To use the plugin, open an image and then go to Tools > Scripts > Wallpaper Sizer Right now, there will be procedural message popups at each stage.
+Just click okay each time.
+If you want to change the size of the end result, just open wallpaper_sizer.py and change the values of the VERTICAL and HORIZONTAL variables.